Should We Hire for Personality? Introverts, Extroverts, and Affinity Bias

 First impressions do not give us a chance to see beyond the obvious.
 Looking back on our first impressions of a spouse, friend or colleague quickly demonstrates that these perceptions are often way off.
 When we allow first impressions, or gut instinct, to determine a candidate’s future, we impose a narrative on someone who may simply have different strengths than we do.
 Structured interviews help concentrate on job criteria, offering all candidates an equitable experience.

 We need people with varying strengths.
-Awareness of affinity bias and preconceptions around personality type allows us to include those that are different from us.
+Awareness of affinity bias and preconceptions around personality type allows us to include those different from us.